Shelbourne Park: Football

 The stadium also played host to the home matches of Shelbourne FC, who play in the League of Ireland, from 1913/14 to 1948/49.
 The first match was a 1–1 draw against Bohemians and their last match there was a 2–2 draw against Waterford.
 Shels left Shelbourne Park with the intention of building a new stadium in the nearby district of Irishtown.

 While Shelbourne Park was the home of Shelbourne FC, they won one Irish Cup while competing in the Irish League and upon becoming founder members of the League of Ireland in 1921, won five league titles and one FAI Cup before moving on.

 Shelbourne Park was the venue for two FAI Cup Final replays, in 1927 and 1929.

-Trivia

-Shelbourne Park appeared in the British motoring programme, Top Gear where Richard Hammond using a Mazda MX5 raced against a greyhound around the track.
-Despite Hammond's best efforts, the greyhound won.
+In 1928, Shelbourne Park hosted an inter-league challenge match between the League of Ireland XI and the Irish League XI with the home side winning 3:1 in front of a crowd of 12,000.

-Speedway Racing
+Speedway racing

 Shelbourne Park staged Motorcycle speedway racing from 1950 to 1954, again in 1961 and again in 1970 and 1971.
 In 1951 it was a base for a team of American speedway riders including Nick Nicolaides, Don Hawley, Johnny Roccio, Manuel Trujillo, and Lloyd Campbell.
 The team raced at most of the UK tracks and often featured Ernie Roccio who was based at Wimbledon.

-Car park

-Shelbourne Park provides pay and display car parking on days without major events.
-Hourly, daily, weekly and monthly rates are available.
-The car park is open on weekdays 6am to 10pm and not accessible during the night and on weekends.